Component load order

 <sequence> does not affect the loading of regular classes (non-setup classes).

-If you know that your component’s logic depends on something in another component then you should add it to
+If you know that your component’s logic depends on something in another component, then you should add this component to

 If you change the component load order using

 <sequence>, you must regenerate the component list in

 config.php; otherwise, the load order does not take effect.
 Currently, the only way to do this is to enable the component using

 <module-list> is the component or components to which you added

 Assume you have a component that needs a configuration file from another component:

 gadgetBlock from component B. In this case, layout files from component B should be loaded before component A, so you should specify that in component A’s

 .xml.
 In other words, component A is dependent on component B. That is to say: